 - pear slices

 How to Make a Puff Pastry Bow

 Probably my favorite thing about puff pastry recipes is that the leftover dough can always be used to create fun little details (looking at you, mini pies)!
 I got the inspiration to create a “gift-wrapped” baked brie from this Trisha Yearwood recipe and absolutely love how it turned out!

 To create your own “gift-wrapped” baked brie, cut two 1-inch-thick and one .5-inch-thick strips from the remaining puff pastry sheet.
 Then, cut the .5-inch strip in half, creating two shorter .5-inch strips.
 Cross the two 1-inch-thick strips on top of the cheese so they intersect in the center like a ribbon wrapping a present.
 Seal the edges liberally with egg wash.

 Next, combine the ends of the two .5-inch-thick strips of puff pastry to create a bow.
 I create small loops on both ends and then match them up in the center.
-Just in case my directions don’t actually make sense to anyone but me, refer to the photo below for a visual or keep scrolling for a short little video tutorial!
+If my directions don’t make sense to you, refer to the photo below for a visual or keep scrolling for a short little video tutorial!

 Place in the center of the baked brie puff pastry and secure with egg wash.
 To hide any gaps, I also like to put a tiny ball of dough in the center of the bow.
 Finally, brush the remaining pastry with egg wash and pop the baked brie puff pastry in the oven!

 And ta-da!
 Here’s what it looks like once it’s out of the oven–